hckops/hckctl/README.md

 > **Boxes** are ready-to-go docker images designed for security enthusiasts that want to spend more time hacking and need both an attacker and a vulnerable environment that is constantly updated, quick to start and just work

 Main features:
-* unified local and remote experience - run the same container locally or in a remote cluster
+* unified local and remote experience - run the same environments locally or in a remote cluster
-* community driven and publicly maintained, you want to know what you are running!
+* open source and publicly maintained - you want to know what you are running!
   - see [templates](https://github.com/hckops/megalopolis/tree/main/boxes)
   - see [docker images](https://github.com/hckops/megalopolis/tree/main/docker)
 * constantly updated
   - see scheduled [action](https://github.com/hckops/megalopolis/blob/main/.github/workflows/docker-ci.yml)
 * all declared ports are exposed and forwarded by default
-* resources are automatically deleted once you close the box
+* resources are automatically deleted once you close the boxes
-* the *remote cloud* version is currently not publicly accessible
+* the *cloud* provider over ssh tunnel is not publicly available at this time

 ```bash
 # lists boxes